fdd4s/matterport-downloader/README.md

 ## Credits

-Created by fdd
+Created by fdd4s
-Send feedback and questions to fdd4776s@gmail.com
+Send feedback and questions to fc1471789@gmail.com
-Support future improvements of this software https://www.buymeacoffee.com/fdd4s
 All files are public domain https://unlicense.org/